 The biggest problem is that many monospaced fonts are not monospaced when you mix the plain and bold variants.
 Lucida Console and Andale Mono use wider characters for their bold variants.
-The three fonts below have plain and bold characters of equal width.
+All the fonts shown below have plain and bold characters of equal width.

 Many freely available fonts are bitmap fonts.
 These fonts come in fixed sizes, like 10 and 12 point.
 Other sizes are not available.
 If the font provides the size you want, that’s great.
 But if it’s too small or too large, you’re out of luck.
-Printouts will look very pixelated, as the fonts are designed for screen resolution rather than printer resolution.
-Though you may find a great bitmapped font that meets all my criteria, I prefer to recommend only TrueType fonts.
-TrueType fonts look great at all sizes, and print at full resolution.
+Bitmapped fonts don’t scale to screen resolution.
+A font designed for a 96 DPI or even an old 72 DPI screen will be impossibly tiny on a 4K monitor.
+The fonts recommended below are all TrueType and OpenType fonts that look good at any size on any screen.

 The ability to easily distinguish similar characters is important.
 In source code, a zero is not the same as an oh, and a one is not an ell.
 These characters are often very similar in fonts designed to produce appealing typography.
 They may even be identical in fonts simulating typewriters.
 The mechanical typewriter I inherited from my parents didn’t have separate keys for zero and one.
 Typing an upper case O and a lower case l was the only way.

-My programming fonts of choice all have a dot or slash inside the zero.
+The fonts recommended below all have a dot or slash inside the zero.
 The characters “1” and “l” are also easy to distinguish, at least within the same font.

-Finally, the font needs a repertoire of characters suitable for your language.
-Not all monospaced fonts can display all the accented characters used in Eastern Europe, or the Greek and Cyrillic alphabets.
+The font needs a repertoire of characters suitable for your language.
+Not all monospaced fonts can display all the accented letters used in Eastern Europe, or the Greek and Cyrillic alphabets.
 Asian scripts are generally not supported, because most of them are hard to fit into a rectangular grid.

-Consolas is a perfectly monospaced TrueType font, designed for ClearType, with clearly distinguishable characters, and a wide repertoire of accented and Cyrillic characters.
-Characters are widely spaced, so you may need to select a larger font size than with other fonts.
+Consolas is a perfectly monospaced TrueType font, designed for ClearType, with clearly distinguishable characters.
+It supports all accented letters as well as the Cyrillic, Greek, and Armenian scripts.
+It even has box drawing symbols and supports the international phonetic alphabet.
+Characters are widely spaced and are rather small relative to other fonts.
+You’ll probably want to select a slightly larger font size with Consolas than with other fonts.

 Other than being quite a mouthful, Bitstream Vera Sans Mono is one of the fonts in Bitstream’s open source Vera font collection.
 It was originally designed for the Gnome project.
 You can get the font on the Gnome website, or right here.

 Bitstream Vera Sans Mono is a perfectly monospaced TrueType font, designed for ClearType, with clearly distinguishable characters.
-Its repertoire of accented characters is limited.
-It does not support Cyrillic characters.
+Its repertoire is limited to the English alphabet with a basic set of accented letters.
 Characters are tightly spaced, resulting in larger characters for a given font size.
-The characters are wider than the other two fonts, so fewer columns will fit on the screen.
-Vera Sans Mono is my personal favorite.
+Vera Sans Mono is heavier than the other fonts on this page.

-EditPad Pro 7 introduces a new “text layout” system for configuring how EditPad Pro displays your text.
+EditPad 7 introduced a new “text layout” system for configuring how EditPad displays your text.
 With the right set of options, you can make your text look just the way you like it, even with an imperfect font.

 For full control, select Options|Text Layout|Configure Text Layout in the menu.
 The configuration screen shown to the right appears.
 The “text layout and direction” group has the options relevant to this discussion.
 The “left-to-right” layout uses the “left-to-right only” option.
 The two monospaced layouts use the “monospaced left-to-right only” option.
 When you choose this option, the “ASCII characters with full ideographic width” checkbox determines whether ASCII characters are displayed normally or whether they’re stretched to be as wide as ideographs.